Robbie Jarvis

-Robert Stephen Jarvis is a British actor who has appeared in films including Harry Potter and the Order of the Phoenix, and in television programmes including Genie in the House, The History Boys and Waking the Dead.
+Robert Stephen Jarvis (born 7 May 1986) is a British actor who has appeared in films including Harry Potter and the Order of the Phoenix, and in television programmes including Genie in the House, The History Boys, and Waking the Dead.

-Early life

 Jarvis was born in Yeovil, Somerset.
 He attended the Littlehampton Community School and Chichester College, He joined the National Youth Theatre aged 16 and performed with the company until he was 18.

-Career

 Jarvis played young James Potter in the film adaptation of Harry Potter and the Order of the Phoenix (2007).
 In 2006, he made a brief appearance in the Nickelodeon show Genie in the House and did voice work for the acclaimed film The History Boys.
 He has also guest starred in episodes of Waking the Dead for the BBC and ITV's Trial & Retribution.
 He returned to the stage in 2012 at the Southwark Playhouse in the latest play by Philip Ridley, Shivered.

-Personal Life
+Personal life

-Jarvis met Evanna Lynch while filming Harry Potter and the Order of the Phoenix in 2006.
-The couple dated for nine years and remain close friends.
+Robbie Jarvis met Evanna Lynch while filming Harry Potter and the Order of the Phoenix in 2006.
+They became friends in 2014 and dated for 3 years from 2014 - 2017 and remain close friends.

+Robbie Jarvis is married to professional volleyball player Zoe Fleck.
+They announced they were engaged in March 2024 and were married on May 4, 2025.